backstage/backstage/GOVERNANCE.md

 - Additions and removals of entire packages
 - Releases (e.g. pull requests titled `Version Packages`)

-A maintainer may suggest an addition to the reviewers' team by opening a pull request that modifies [`OWNERS.md`](./OWNERS.md) accordingly.
+A maintainer may suggest an addition to the reviewers team by opening a pull request that modifies [`OWNERS.md`](./OWNERS.md) accordingly.
 Prospective reviewers are not expected to do this themselves, but should rather ask a maintainer to sponsor their addition.
 All of the maintainers and sponsors are called to vote on the addition (see the section below about voting).
 If the vote passes, the pull request can be approved and merged, and the corresponding addition to the GitHub team can be made.

-A reviewer can elect to remove themselves from the reviewers' group by opening, or asking a maintainer to open, a pull request that modifies [`OWNERS.md`](./OWNERS.md) accordingly.
+A reviewer can elect to remove themselves from the reviewers group by opening, or asking a maintainer to open, a pull request that modifies [`OWNERS.md`](./OWNERS.md) accordingly.
 A maintainer will approve and merge the pull request, and the corresponding removal from the GitHub team can be made.

 A maintainer can call on the other maintainers and sponsors for a vote to remove a reviewer (see the section below about conflict resolution and voting).
 If the vote passes, a maintainer creates a pull request that modifies [`OWNERS.md`](./OWNERS.md) accordingly.
 After approval by another maintainer, the pull request can be merged, and the corresponding removal from the GitHub team can be made.